What is the Agreement for the Mutual Recognition of Professional Association Credentials (MRA)?

-It is only by making the annual membership declaration (working hours, code of ethics, continuation of professional development/meeting requirements of Full Membership), that the Association can attest to your good standing.
+It is only by making the annual membership declaration (working hours, code of ethics, continuation of professional development/meeting requirements of Registered Membership), that the Association can attest to your good standing.

 Applicants for whom English is not their first language also need to include documentation or evidence of English language proficiency necessary for competent clinical practice within the country of the new association.